 For several years, the District saw rapid growth as new housing developments were completed and new homeowners moved into the District.
 The housing crisis and the economic downturn of prior years had a significant impact on this development.
-Enrollment in 2013-14 increased 114 students (or 1.7%) over 2012-13, but 2014-15 experienced an enrollment decrease of 54 students district-wide, mainly in the K-5 grades.
-We believe that was a one year exception as the District enrollment increased 87 students (or 1.3%) from the prior year.
-The District currently anticipates that enrollment will increase by approximately 1.0% annually over the next few years and will increase steadily as developers continue to pull permits and begin building houses in Lincoln again.
+Enrollment in 2013-14 increased 114 students (or 1.7%) over 2012-13.
+Over the last three years since 2013-14, the district has increased enrollment by 166 students (or 2.5%).
+The District currently anticipates that enrollment will increase by approximately 1.0% annually over the next few years and will increase steadily as developers continue to pull permits and building houses in Lincoln.

 The District's greatest challenge continues to be maintaining a viable relationship between its revenues and expenditures while at the same time expanding its infrastructure and services to address the educational and technology needs of its existing and future students.
-The District is committed to a balanced budget and also to maintain a reserve of at the minimum least 3% for economic uncertainties and those reserves recommended by the Placer County Office of Education and other outside educational agencies.
+The District is committed to a balanced budget and maintaining a minimum reserve of 3% of expenditures for economic uncertainties.

-The 2016-17 State Budget was approved before the deadline of June 30, 2016.
-The State Budget continues to be balanced.
-The structural deficit has been eliminated, at least for the duration of Proposition 30.
-The Governor has used the Proposition 98 revenues to increase Local Control Funding Formula (LCFF) gap funding for the 2016-17, funding to support a one-time allocation of prior year State-mandate cost program reimbursements and a one-time allocation for College Readiness Program.
+The 2017-18 State Budget was approved on June 30, 2017.
+The State Budget continues to be balanced and the structural deficit has been eliminated, at least for the duration of Proposition 30.
+The Governor has used the Proposition 98 revenues to increase Local Control Funding Formula (LCFF) gap funding for the 2017-18 and funding to support a one-time allocation of prior year State-mandate cost program reimbursements.
 On the expenditure side, the State continues to project increases in STRS and PERS employer contribution rates over the next several years.
+The increases in employer contribution rates continue to outpace State funded cost of living adjustment (COLA) increases.

-In 2016-17, the District adopted a General Fund budget with an effective cost of living adjustment (COLA) for revenue of 0% (Approved State Budget).
-Due to the zero funded COLA, lower LCFF Gap Funding, increased STRS and PERS costs and on-going support expenditures, the District adopted its General Fund budget with a structural deficit of \$1.3 million.
-Although the district projects this deficit, it still maintains more than the 3% reserve for Economic Uncertainty at approximately 16% and between 13% and 14% over the next two subsequent years.
+In 2017-18, the District adopted a General Fund budget with COLA for revenue of 1.56% (Approved State Budget).
+Due to the low COLA, lower LCFF Gap Funding, increased STRS and PERS costs and on-going support expenditures, the District adopted its General Fund budget with a structural deficit of \$1.5 million.
+Although the district projects this deficit, it still maintains the 3% reserve for Economic Uncertainty and an additional 2% and 0.5% over the next two subsequent years.